smohadjer/formwizard/README.md

 # formWizard
 This is a boilerplate for building multi-step forms.
 It is implemented in away that if javascript is not available form works by loading pages from server, but if javascript is enabled it communicates with server via ajax.
-It provides users with structure and basis for building their own multi-step forms, but implementation details is left to them (how server generates each form screen).
+It provides users with structure and basis for building their own multi-step forms, but implementation details is left to them.
 This boilerplate shows you how to break a large form into a multi-step structure that works with or without js, that can support list/add item pattern, review pattern, decision tree all from a centralized code base (so you don't repeat code on both server-side and client-side).

 Navigating through form steps by default is sequential, meaning that you can only access steps whose previous steps have been completed.
 However you can bypass this restriction by setting data-navigation="random" on the form element.